mui/material-ui/docs/pages/careers/staff-engineer-pigment-css.md

 - **You've maintained an active repository before**.
   Maybe you've helped maintain a popular open-source repository, or perhaps you've worked on internal repositories that saw contributions from multiple teams.
   Previous experience with highly active repository workflows is a definite plus for this role.
-- **You have contributed code to some CSS-in-JS library**.
-A history of contributing to some CSS-in-JS library is a plus.
+- **You have contributed code to a CSS-in-JS library**.
+A history of contributing to a CSS-in-JS library is a plus.

 ## Benefits and compensation

 Competitive compensation depending on the profile and location.
-We are ready to pay top market rates for a person that can clearly exceed the role's expectations.
+We are ready to pay top market rates for a person who can clearly exceed the role's expectations.
 You can find the other perks & benefits on the [careers](https://mui.com/careers/#perks-and-benefits) page.

 ## How to apply